-The Plastic Surgery Group offers a mini tummy tuck and a full tummy tuck.
-Our surgeons view tummy tucks on a spectrum, and the extent of surgery should match the individual needs of the patient.
+The Plastic Surgery Group offers a mini tummy tuck, a full tummy tuck, and an extended tummy tuck (see illustration).
+Our surgeons approach tummy tucks on a spectrum where the extent of surgery should match the individual needs of the patient.

-With a full tummy tuck, your plastic surgeon will make an incision across the lowest part of your abdomen from hip to hip.
+With a full tummy tuck, your plastic surgeon will make an incision across the lowest part of your abdomen from hip to hip; the extended tummy tuck incision will continue around your waist.
 Another incision will be made around your navel.
 With a mini tummy tuck, the incision across the abdomen will be much shorter and there may be no incision around the navel.

 In a full tummy tuck, after the incisions have been made, the plastic surgeon lifts the abdominal skin as far up as the ribcage to reveal the muscles of the abdomen.
 These muscles are pulled closer together, carefully positioned, and stitched, firming the abdomen and narrowing the waist.

-The lifted skin is stretched back into position and excess skin is eliminated.
+The lifted skin is stretched back into position and excess skin is tightened.
 The plastic surgeon then creates a hole for the navel and the incisions are stitched closed.

 After your tummy tuck, bandages will be applied to your abdomen and you will most likely have small, temporary drainage tubes below your skin to prevent fluid collection.
 Your plastic surgeon will prescribe medication to help you feel as comfortable as possible.
 Your plastic surgeon may also advise you to sleep in a recliner rather than a bed to keep your body in a flexed position and to make getting up easier.